kinguinltdhk/Kinguin-eCommerce-API/quickstart/Postback.md

 # Products updates notifications

-These notifications inform you when products price or stock level have been changed.
+These notifications inform you about changes in products price or stock level.

 ### Payload